Voting myths explained and busted!

 ...I don’t care about the Elections

 If the answers yes for any of these, then you care about the Students’ Union Elections.
 The students that are elected will represent you and be your voice on matters like these.
-They'll be deciding on student policies, setting the direction of the Students' Union and regularly meeting with the University management team to change the things that matter to students.
+They'll be deciding on student policies, setting the direction of the Students' Union and BLSA and regularly meeting with the University management team to change the things that matter to students.

 ...I don’t even know what the Students’ Union does